hazardsec/nvd-database-json-parsers/mssql/static-scripts/README.md

-# Instructions for MSSQL Parser
+# Instructions for MSSQL Parser using Static Scripts

 ## Create Tables
 Create an import table, a target or persistent table, and a history table using the create_import_table.sql, create_target_table.sql, and create_target_history_table.sql files.
 You will need to follow the comments in each script to replace placeholders with the appropriate values for your environment.